8 Career Coaching Tools & Ideas for Clients Who Have Absolutely No Idea What They Want!

 A Done-for-you Career Coaching Toolkit!

 What did your clients love to do as a child?
-What about that did they love?
+And what about that did they love?
 What did they want to be when they grew up?
 And what about that still appeals to them—and what doesn't?
-The answers to these questions give us clues as to what might resonate with our clients.

-5) Personal Values Work
+Tool 7) Personal Values Work

 If a client picks a career that is incongruent with their deepest values it will ultimately make them unhappy.